 Here’s a shampoo I use from “Just Naturals”.
 This looks better!

 Aloe Vera Hydrosol, Noni Fruit Extract, Papaya Extract, Avocado Oil, Orange Blossom Essential Oil, Amyris Essential Oil, Rice Protein, Chia Seed Oil, Meadowfoam Seed Oil, Sunflower Seed Oil, Bergamot Essential Oil, Gentle cleansers, Geranium Essential Oil, Cellulose, Thyme Essential Oil, Guar Gum, Vegetable Glycerin, Caprylyl Glycol, Banaba Extract, Citric Acid, Panthenol Vitamin B5.

 Are you avoiding gluten?
-If you have gluten antibodies or Leaky Gut (this Cyrex Lab test and Consult can test for that), you must avoid gluten in your hair, skin and makeup too.
+If you have gluten antibodies or Leaky Gut (a Cyrex Lab test and Consult can test for that in the Clinic or with my Virtual Clients), you must avoid gluten in your hair, skin and makeup too.